Why are there no penalties for false allegations in divorce and custody issues?

 There is no absolute failure to punish wrongdoers.
 But therein lies a problem of its own.
-Few (very few) people are punished for lying to law enforcement, child protective services, the courts, etc. Such punishments are so infrequent and inconsistent, so arbitrary and capricious and selective, that they hardly vindicate the system.
+Few (too few, in my opinion) are punished for lying to law enforcement, child protective services, the courts, etc. Such punishments are so infrequent and inconsistent, so arbitrary and capricious and selective, that they hardly vindicate the system.

-That stated, in my opinion (and it’s an informed opinion), because there are the following beliefs—mere beliefs, mind you; these are not facts—in the system: A) there are insufficient resources to monitor, investigate, determine, and then punish the false allegations; B) (a corollary to “A”) keeping an eye out for, monitoring, investigating, determining, and then punishing false allegations, and B) (a corollary to “A”) is more trouble than it’s worth; C) punishing people makes the punishers unpopular and puts them at risk of harm in their reputations, careers, and even their physical safety and that of their families, the system punishes—when it punishes—the weakest and dispenses with punishing the people who should be punished most and who need punishment most; D) imperfect people feel as though it is hypocritical to hold other people to standards when they themselves don’t uphold those standards.
+That stated, in my opinion (and it’s an informed opinion), because there are the following beliefs—mere beliefs, mind you; these are not facts—in the system: A) there are insufficient resources to monitor, investigate, determine, and then punish the false allegations; B) (a corollary to “A”) keeping an eye out for, monitoring, investigating, determining, and then punishing false allegations, and B) (a corollary to “A”) is more trouble than it’s worth; C) punishing people makes the punishers unpopular and at risk of retaliation; D) imperfect people feel as though it is hypocritical to hold other people to standards when they themselves don’t uphold those standards.

 Utah Family Law, LC | divorceutah.com | 801-466-9277